A1.29: Physical states and sensations

 Dit ... is los van mijn jas.

-(This button is loose from my coat.)
+(This little button is loose from my jacket.)

 8. Deur: